cornell-ece5745/ece5745-S02-back-end/docs/index.md

 Choose _Display > Full Hierarchy_ from the menu to display the entire design.
 Zoom in and out to see the individual transistors as well as the entire chip.

+*To Do On Your Own:* Go through the ASIC flow front- and back-end again but with a much more aggressive clock period.
+Try seeing the results when you use a target clock period of only 300ps.

 Automating the ASIC Flow
 --------------------------------------------------------------------------